villekf/OMEGA-doc/docs/source/algorithms.rst

 Currently not included in any of the examples, but you can enable it with ``options.ASD_POCS = true`` (MATLAB/Octave) or ``options.ASD_POCS = True`` (Python).
 Adjustable parameters are ``options.POCS_NgradIter``
 (number of iterations for the denoising phase), ``options.POCS_alpha``, ``options.POCS_rMax``, ``options.POCS_alphaRed`` and ``options.POCSepps``.
 Note that ``options.POCSepps`` is the epsilon value in the original article.
 All values have default values which are taken from the original article, except for epsilon value which is 1e-4.
 Supports subsets, but doesn't support any preconditioners.
-Note that, like SART, this algorithm requires the relaxation parameters ``options.lambda`` (MATLAB/Octave) or ``options.lambdaN`` (Python).
+Note that, like `SART <https://omega-doc.readthedocs.io/en/latest/algorithms.html#sart>`_, this algorithm requires the relaxation parameters ``options.lambda`` (MATLAB/Octave) or ``options.lambdaN`` (Python), see `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_.
 You can use the default value(s) or input your own values.
 Implementation 2 only!

 Unlike the original article, any non-proximal prior can be used here, though the functionality cannot be guaranteed!